 This aubergine-wrapped chicken hails from Turkey, featuring two ingredients beloved of Turkish cooks – yoghurt and aubergine.
-Chicken marinaded in a punchy combination of yoghurt, garlic, lemon, turmeric and Aleppo pepper is wrapped in silky sleeves of aubergine and cheese, covered with tomato passata and baked.
+Chicken is marinaded in a punchy combination of yoghurt, garlic, lemon, turmeric and Aleppo pepper, wrapped in silky sleeves of aubergine and cheese, covered with tomato passata and baked.
 Sounds great, doesn’t it?

 Have you already read our review of Sally Butcher’s new cookbook, Meze?
 Full of plenty more delicious snacks, small plates and street food from the Middle East, this is a great book for anyone who loves punchy flavours.